-The exhaust stack for Units 1-4 are each 580 feet tall with an internal diameter of 28 feet.
-See Figure 1 for a diagram of the sampling locations and stack dimension.
+The exhaust stacks for Units 1, 3 and 4 are each 580 feet tall with an internal diameter of 28 feet.
+See Figure 1 for a diagram of Units 1, 3, and 4's sampling locations and stack dimensions.

 3.0 SAMPLING AND ANALYTICAL PROCEDURES